agrc/metadata-asset-tracking-tool/metadata/society/ems_response_areas.md

 ### What does the dataset represent?

-Each polygon in this dataset indicates the general geographic area where a particular emergency services entity will respond to a 911 call.
+Each polygon in this dataset indicates the general geographic area where a particular emergency medical services provider will respond to a 911 call.

 ### How was the dataset created?

-UGRC compiled this dataset using written descriptions from the licensing database of the Bureau of Emergency Medical Services and Preparedness ([BEMSP](https://ems.utah.gov/)), a component of the Utah Department of Health and Human Services ([DHHS](https://dhhs.utah.gov/)).
+UGRC compiled this dataset using written descriptions from the licensing database of the Bureau of Emergency Medical Services and Preparedness ([BEMSP](https://ems.utah.gov/)), a bureau of the Utah Department of Health and Human Services ([DHHS](https://dhhs.utah.gov/)).
 Where descriptions were incomplete or contradictory, we used Computer-Aided Dispatch (CAD) data from within the state of Utah to resolve conflicts, fill in gaps, and improve overall accuracy of this dataset.
+Today, this dataset is maintained by UGRC in collaboration with local government authorities.

 ### How reliable and accurate is the dataset?